 Make sure your child avoids activities that involve heavy lifting and straining.

-Get your health care provider's permission before allowing your child to fly in a plane or swim.
+Get your healthcare provider's permission before allowing your child to fly in a plane or swim.

-Ask your health care provider when your child may return to school.
+Ask your healthcare provider when your child may return to school.

+Make a follow-up appointment as advised.
 It is important to go to all follow-up appointments so the surgeon can make sure your child is healing well and has no complications.

-Call the surgeon right away if your child has any of the following:
+Also, call the surgeon right away if your child has any of the following:

 Continued or increased ear drainage